 2. Multi-day stay on the lake

-For travellers who desire to immerse themselves in the kingdom of brown bears, the option of staying at the Kuril lake’s base camp might be worth considering.
-This is possible by securing one of the packaged tours (from 10 to 16 days), which usually consist of 16 people and also include trekking different volcanoes and other activities.
+For travellers who desire to immerse themselves in the kingdom of the brown bears, the option of staying at the Kuril lake’s base camp might be worth considering.
+This is possible by securing one of the package tours (from 10 to 16 days), which usually consist of 16 people and also include trekking different volcanoes and other activities.

-For inspiration, have a look at this short stunning video below; the trailer of an upcoming documentary “The Bears of Kamchatka: The beginning of life”:
+For inspiration, have a look at this short stunning video below; the trailer for an upcoming documentary “The Bears of Kamchatka: The beginning of life”: